actiquest-dev/actiquest.github.io/README.md

 ## Vision & Mission

 ### Vision
-Innovate better health & lifestyle technology for billions of people by acquiring non-crypto users to the crypto metaverse, where people can connect through fitness and sport activities.
+Innovate better health & lifestyle technology for billions of people by using latest AI developments.
+Cutting the cost of Human Coaches, changing the training path with 24x7 available personalized AI Coaches and gamified rewards.
+Democratizing the way to be athletic to everyone.

 ### Mission
 We will build up an activity-to-earn platform which could be extended with Social-Fi functions, which supports the connection between users and community through exercises such as Cycle, Run, Walk, Workout, Swim, Dance and more to come.
 We will bridge data from all professional sports applications into one place and give you rewards for tracking user activities.
 Strava, Zwift, Peloton, RGT and other platforms users can connect their profiles to the Actiquest platform and get $ACTI instant airdrop based on the last 3 month data of imported sport activities.